ccbaumler/CV/README.md

 # My Data Driven CV written with R, YAML, LaTeX, and Github Actions.

+## About

+The goal of this repo is to eliminate the tedium of fine-tuning resume/CV documents whenever new information is added.
+My current CV may be downloaded [by clicking here!](https://github.com/ccbaumler/CV/releases/download/latest/default.docs.awesome-cv.pdf) Whenever and wherever I am, I will be able to update this document by updating the `data/data.r` file.
+The repo will do the rest.

+## How to use

 This CV repository may be updated here on GitHub or locally once pulled.
 Update by modifying: